Frequently Asked Questions

 Earth Science and Geoscience are essentially the same, and are broad terms encompassing the study of Planet Earth and its processes.
 The Earth Science Department at VIU offers a Minor in Earth Science that can be done as part of any BA or BSc Degree.
 Also, the Earth Science Department in conjunction with Geography Department offer a BSc Major in Geoscience.
 This is the most popular program that students take.

 There are no prerequisites to entering the BSc Major in Geoscience Program at VIU, other than those required to enter VIU as a student.
-Some students enter directly into the program, while others take one or two first-year geology courses as electives when they come first to VIU, and like them and enter into the program that way.
+Some students enter directly into the program, while others take one or two first-year geology courses as electives when they come first to VIU, enjoy them and enter into the program that way.

 Students who enter directly into the program can get it completed in 4 years.
 This typically requires some hard work taking five courses every semester and possibly one or two summer courses (commonly Math courses).
 There are some upper level geology courses that are only taught every two years, so careful planning is required.